fruiz500/PassLok-Privacy/README.md

 PassLok Privacy
 ===============

+WARNING to current users: version 2.3.3 includes a change that causes its output to be incompatible with that of previous versions.
+We apologize for any inconvenience.

 PassLok is a toolkit that implements public key cryptography and steganography to supplement ANY communications program.

 These are the principles guiding the design of PassLok: